 Support for All Students

-If you are a student who identifies as AB 540/DACA/Undocumented and are pursuing a college education check out UCR Undocumented Student Programs and connect with their program coordinator.
-Additionally, the resources below can help you with advocacy, financial aid assistance and eligibility questions.
+If you are a student who identifies as AB 540/DACA/Undocumented and is pursuing a college education, check out UCR's Undocumented Student Programs (USP) and connect with their program coordinator.

 AB 540 UC Nonresident Tuition Exemption Application

 This site explains how to apply for the UC nonresident tuition exemption, and provides information on who is eligible.